Chandu-Sasidharan/bio-baum-bauer/README.md

 Linting is enforced through Husky’s pre-commit hook (`.husky/pre-commit`) which leverages `lint-staged` to format/lint backend sources.
 Frontend linting can be added to the config if desired.

-## Testing

-There are currently no automated tests (`npm test` is a placeholder in the root).

 ## Deployment Pipeline

+- **Stage** – `.github/workflows/build-push-deploy-stage.yml` runs on the `stage` branch.
+It executes backend/frontend tests, builds images with the `:staging` tag (and a `staging-<sha>` tag), injects staging frontend env via build args, pushes to GHCR, then SSHes to the staging droplet.
+The remote step logs into GHCR, pulls with `docker-compose.stage.yml`, ensures `edge_net` exists, and restarts containers using `backend/.env.stage`.
+- **Prod** – `.github/workflows/build-push-deploy-prod.yml` runs on the `prod` branch.
+It mirrors the staging flow but tags images as `:latest` (and `<sha>`), uses production build args for the frontend, and redeploys on the production droplet with `docker-compose.prod.yml` and `backend/.env.prod`.

-One workflow handles both deployments (`.github/workflows/build-push-deploy.yml`): branch `prod` builds/pushes `:latest` and deploys; branch `stage` builds/pushes `:staging` and deploys.
-Both run frontend/backend tests before building.
-To deploy manually outside CI, log in to GHCR, pull the images referenced in `docker-compose.deploy.yml`, and run `docker compose -f docker-compose.deploy.yml up -d` on your server.
+To deploy manually outside CI, log in to GHCR, pull the images referenced in the relevant compose file, and run `docker compose -f docker-compose.stage.yml up -d` (or `docker-compose.prod.yml up -d`) on your server.
+Ensure the backend env file for that environment is present and `edge_net` exists (`docker network create edge_net || true`).

 ## Additional Resources